|Ted Cruz at the Republican Leadership Conference in New Orleans, Louisiana. (Photo credit: Wikipedia)|

-What Does Any Of This Have to Do With the Atheist Movement?
+What Does Any Of This Have to Do With the Secular Movement?

 This will begin to become clear as we examine what is meant by "social justice warrior."
 A "social justice warrior" or SJW is not simply someone who cares about social justice, works toward social justice, or engages in activism around social justice.
 In fact, this is not even close to what the term means.
 Urban Dictionary aptly defines SJW as:

 A pejorative term for an individual who repeatedly and vehemently engages in arguments on social justice on the Internet, often in a shallow or not well-thought-out way, for the purpose of raising their own personal reputation.Many examples of this can be found today on the Internet, particularly from those who are now championing Atheism+ or who are die-hard fans of Skepchick and a few of the bloggers who write for Freethought Blogs.
 One of the most common red flags one will see for identifying a possible SJW is use of the term "mansplaining" (e.g., American Atheists president David Silverman was recently told that he had been added to the Atheism+ Block Bot list of abusers because of "'splaining").